 In the digital age, it seems like the world has gone camera crazy.
 Wherever you go, lenses follow you.
 Some are motion-activated and others stationary.
 But whether you enter a retail store, a business office, a shopping mall, or a church, there’s a very high probability that you are being watched by an electronic eye.
-With so many of these watchful devices on walls, behind mirrored ceiling fixtures, embedded in computers, and hundreds of other places, the question is do cameras help business owners achieve a higher level of enterprise security?
+With so many of these watchful devices on walls, with varying security camera bandwidths, some behind mirrored ceiling fixtures, embedded in computers, and hundreds of other places, the question is do cameras help business owners achieve a higher level of enterprise security?

 Much of what the devices do is about maintaining physical, not digital assets.
 But there is another side to the question, especially when it comes to the formal definition of enterprise security where it is to ‘processes, techniques, and technology the help guard digital assets from abuse, unapproved use, and various kinds of infiltration’.
 Here’s a closer look at some of the particular scenarios in which camera equipment is used, and whether it improves enterprise security in each one.